-1700 ASSUMPTIONS
+1700 Assumptions 1062

-1710 Needed assumptions 1052
+1710 Needed assumptions

-Selection of assumptions
+1720 Selection of assumptions

-Appropriate assumptions
+1730 Appropriate assumptions

-Provision for adverse deviations
+1740 Provision for adverse deviations

-1750 Comparison of current and prior assumptions 1071
+1750 Comparison of current and prior assumptions

-1800 Reporting 1073
+1800 Reporting 1086

-1810 Standard reporting language 1073
+1810 Standard reporting language

 1820 Reporting: external user report

-1830 Reporting: internal user report 1080
+1830 Reporting: internal user report

-1840 Reporting: oral report 1080
+1840 Reporting: oral report 1096

-1100 INTRODUCTION
+1100 Introduction

-1110 DEFINITIONS
+1110 Definitions

-- .01 Each term set over dotted underlining has the meaning given in this section and has its ordinary meaning otherwise (e.g., external user). - .02 Accepted actuarial practice is the manner in which members of the Canadian Institute of Actuaries shouldof performing work in Canada in accordance with the Rules and these Standards of Practice.
-Unless the context requires otherwise, references to accepted actuarial practice refer to accepted actuarial practice for work in Canada.Standards of Practice are the responsibility of the Actuarial Standards Board and approval of standards and changes to standards is made through a process that involves consultation with the actuarial profession and other interested parties.
-Unless the context requires otherwise, references to accepted actuarial practice refer to accepted actuarial process that involves consultation with the actuarial profession and other interested parties.
-Unless the context requires otherwise, references to accepted actuarial practice refer to accepted actuarial practice for work in Canada. [pratique actuarial practice] - Actuarial cost method is a method to allocate the present value of a plan's obligations to time periods, usually in the form of a service cost and an accrued liability. [méthode d'évaluation actuarielle] - .04 Actuarial present value method is a method to calculate the lump sum equivalent at a specified date of amounts payable or receivable at other dates as the aggregate of the present values of each of those amounts at the specified date, and taking into account both the time value of money and contingent events. [méthode de la valeur actuarielle] - .04.1 Actuary, as it is used in these standards, means anyone bound by these standards for work in Canada. [actuaire] - .05 Anti-selection is the tendency of one party in a relationship to exercise options to the detriment of another party when it is to the first party's advantage to do so. [antisélection] - Appointed actuary of an entity is an actuary formally appointed, pursuant to legislation, by the entity to monitor the financial condition of that entity. [actuaire désigné] - .07 Appropriate engagement is one that does not impair the actuary's ability to conform to the rules. [mandat approprié] - .08 Benefits liabilities are the liabilities of a plan in respect of claims incurred on or before a calculation date. [obligations liées aux prestations] - .09 Best estimate means without bias, neither conservative nor unconservative. [meilleure estimation] - .09.1 Bylaws means the bylaws of the Canadian Institute of Actuaries, as amended from time to time.
-[Statuts administratifs] - Calculation date is the effective date of a calculation; e.g., the balance sheet date in the case of a valuation for financial statements.
-It usually differs from the report date. [date de calcul] - .11 Case estimate at a calculation date is the unpaid amount of one of, or a group of, an insurer's reported claims (perhaps including the amount of claim adjustment expenses), as estimated by a claims professional according to the information available at that date. [évaluation du dossier]
+- .01 Each term set over dotted underlining has the meaning given in this section and has its ordinary meaning otherwise (e.g., external user). - .02 Accepted actuarial practice is the manner of performing work in Canada in accordance with the Rules and these Standards of Practice.
+Standards of Practice are the responsibility of the Actuarial Standards Board and approval of standards and changes to standards is made through a process that involves consultation with the actuarial profession and other interested parties.
+Unless the context requires otherwise, references to accepted actuarial practice refer to accepted actuarial practice for work in Canada. [pratique actuarielle reconnue] - .03 Actuarial cost method is a method to allocate the present value of a plan's obligations to time periods, usually in the form of a service cost and an accrued liability. [méthode d'évaluation actuarielle] - .03.1 Actuarial evidence work is work where the actuary provides an expert opinion with respect to any area of actuarial practice in the context of an actual or anticipated dispute resolution proceeding, where such expert opinion is expected or required to be independent.
+A dispute resolution proceeding may be a court or court-related process, a tribunal, a mediation, an arbitration, or a similar proceeding.
+Actuarial evidence work may include the determination of capitalized values in respect of an individual, or the provision of an expert opinion with respect to a dispute involving an actuarial practice area, such as pensions or insurance, or questions of professional negligence. [travail d'expertise devant les tribunaux] - .04 Actuarial present value method is a method to calculate the lump sum equivalent at a specified date of amounts payable or receivable at other dates as the aggregate of the present values of each of those amounts at the specified date, and taking into account both the time value of money and contingent events. [méthode de la valeur actuarielle] - .04.1 Actuary, as it is used in these standards, means anyone bound by these standards for work in Canada. [actuaire] - .05 Anti-selection is the tendency of one party in a relationship to exercise options to the detriment of another party when it is to the first party's advantage to do so. [antisélection] - .06 Appointed actuary of an entity is an actuary formally appointed, pursuant to legislation, by the entity to monitor the financial condition of that entity. [actuaire désigné]